-So when playing Edition 13, players take on the role of a hero, whether it's an existing comic book / cartoon / other fictional character or an original creation designed for the game by said players.
-In order to properly play whichever character(s) you are responsible for, whether PC or NPC, it's imperative to get a basic handle on just what they are and are not capable of.
+So when utilizing Edition 13, players take on the role of a hero, whether it's an existing comic book / animated / literary / other fictional character, or an original creation designed for the game by said players.
+To properly play whichever character(s) you are responsible for, whether PC or NPC, it's imperative to get a basic handle on just what they are and are not capable of.
 The essential capabilities of every character, no matter how strong or weak, can be determined by their traits.

 Melee: 'You must not fight too often with one enemy, or you will teach him all your art of war.'

 - Napoleon Bonaparte

 Melee is a strange hybrid ability, an amalgamation of physical and mental prowess in the field of battle.
 It is meant to describe both natural and trained ability in a scrap.
 One can certainly have more of one than the other depending on their background and origins, but either way the sum of these two qualities can be used to describe someone's net fighting skill.